 Understanding what he meant, Finn moved his hand to Cody’s shorts and the back pocket.
 Trying to stave off an erection was pointless.
 All it took was a brush of his fingers against Cody’s firm ass cheek and he was getting hard again.
 Doing his best to ignore it, he pulled Cody’s cell phone from the pocket.
 The phone was wrapped in a rubber case with a pocket on the back to hold cards and cash.

-Finn pulled out Cody’s driver’s license.
-His eyebrows raised.
+Finn took out Cody’s driver’s license.
+His eyebrows raised as he looked at the name on it.
 Christian Larson.
 So that was his real name.
 He looked at Cody’s birthday.
-Cody really was twenty-three too, with an August birthday.
+He really was twenty-three too, with an August birthday.
 He checked out the address.
 A good neighborhood in Venice Beach.

 Finn stepped outside, hailing a cab.
-Trouble was one more thing he couldn’t think about now.
+The trouble he’d brought to himself was one more thing he couldn’t think about now.
 His main concern was getting Christian home safely and making sure he would be all right.
 He’d find a way out of this mess in the morning.